 Machelle McAtee appears to have her hands behind her back leaning against the door as initial shots were fired.

 Machelle McAtee told VICE News she didn’t hear any verbal commands from Crews and she was on private property.
-The videos do not have audio.
+The videos, first reported by VICE, do not have audio.

 “We’re not on the sidewalk, we’re not on the street,” she told VICE.
 “I was blindsided.”